arthurvinx/seriation/README.md

 # Seriation
-This software is an efficient implementation of the [Seriation](http://www.jstatsoft.org/v25/i03) problem which 'finds a suitable linear order for a set of objects'.
-It has been used to order a network of proteins such that 'related' nodes are closer in the other.
+This software solves the [Seriation](http://www.jstatsoft.org/v25/i03) problem finding a suitable linear order for a set of proteins.
+The result is a list of proteins ordered in one dimension, such that functionally associated proteins are closer.

 ## Authors
 The software was developed by [Felipe Kuentzer](http://lattes.cnpq.br/1979213773480902), in collaboration with Douglas G. Ávila, Alexandre Pereira, Gabriel Perrone, Samoel da Silva, [Alexandre Amory](http://lattes.cnpq.br/2609000874577720), and [Rita de Almeida](http://lattes.cnpq.br/4672766298301524).